alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 It's for those reasons that I'm only adjusting my estimates by a few years.
 I don't think GPT-3, by itself, is a reason to radically adjust what I believe to be possible.
-But so far, I've mostly seen reasons to speed up my estimates, rather than slow them down.
+I think transfer learning being harder than anticipated is also a damper on things.
+But on net, I've mostly seen reasons to speed up my estimates, rather than slow them down.